 There is no special legislation governing the maritime domain and/or ports in the Republic of Slovenia.
-Different sets of legislation need to be applied including the Maritime Code of the Republic of Slovenia,7 Water Act,8 Law on Public-Private Partnership,9 governmental regulations and bylaws10 and local community ordinances.
-Noteworthy is the fact that based on the concluded concession contract (2008) the legal manager of the Port of Koper is the Republic of Slovenia, while the commercial management of the port has been transferred to the concessionaire, the stock company Luka Koper d.d.
+Different sets of legislation need to be applied including the Maritime Code of the Republic of Slovenia, Water Act, Law on Public-Private Partnership, governmental regulations and bylaws 10 and local community ordinances.
+Noteworthy is the fact that based on the concluded concession contract (2008) the legal manager of the Port of Koper is the Republic of Slovenia (Ministry of Transport, Maritime Administration of the Republic of Slovenia), while the commercial management of the port has been transferred to the concessionaire, the stock company Luka Koper d.d.
 (Port of Koper d.d.).
 That transfer includes the management, administration and development of port infrastructure (both for public transport and not).
-Noteworthy is the fact that the Port of Koper is not managed by a "classic" port authority.11
+Noteworthy is the fact that the Port of Koper is not managed by a "classic" port authority.
+11